MovieLabs/availslib/README.txt

    source files you will need the following libraries:

-   - The availsjaxb library (this contains JAXB classes for the Avails schema.
-It is generated with the xjc command via the following steps
+   - The availsjaxb library (this contains JAXB classes for the Avails schema).
+It is generated with the xjc command via the following steps:
        * create a peer directory to availslib and availstool: call it availsjaxb
        * Copy avails-v2.0.xsd & xmldsig-core-schema.xsd into availsjaxb
        * cd into availsjaxb
-       * Execute “xjc avails-v2.0.xsd”  This wiill generate Java files represented these schema (under the com & org subdirectories)
+       * Execute “xjc avails-v2.0.xsd”  This will generate Java files representing these schema (under the com & org subdirectories)
        * Create a separate project for this directory (e.g. with Eclipse)
        * Reference the availsjaxb library in the availslib project
    - JRE System Library (JavaSE-1.8 recommended)